lmn4121/Project-Portfolio/README.md

 - Develop a preprocessing pipeline to reduce dimensionality while retaining feature identities
 - Develop a predictive model
 - Deploy the model
-  - Incorporate Explainable AI and Agentic AI for interpretation and transparency
+  - Incorporate Explainable AI and Agentic AI for interpretation and transparency /

+**Key Results:**
+- Produced a model with 86% R<sup>2<sup/>

 ## Data
 ## Exploratory Data Analysis (EDA)